floatzcss/floatz/README.md

 ###Complex forms

 Layouting complex forms is as easy as layouting pages.
-It´s just necessary to use *boxes* and *layouters* and *spacers* to create any imaginable form grid.
+It´s just necessary to use *boxes*, *layouters* and *spacers* to create any imaginable form grid.

 ####Layouting with spacers